31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 Working in a casino is a great option for seniors who enjoy being surrounded by people in an exciting, fast-paced environment.
 You could deal cards, run the roulette wheel, do surveillance, and more.
 Casinos often train new employees on the job, but you can also attend a gaming school to learn how the industry works.
 Casino workers must be licensed by the state they work in.

-- Average hourly wage—$12.33 for gaming services workers
+- Median hourly wage: $13.94 for gambling services workers

 11. Event usher or attendant